mmaceves/vehicle-builder/README.md

 ## Description

-To create a new vehicle or select an existing vehicle and perform an action with the vehicle until I decide to exit the application.
+To create a new vehicle or select an existing vehicle and perform an action with the vehicle until I decide to exit the application or choose another vehicle.

 ## Table of Contents